This is the fifth post in a series of pregnancy related posts. You can read my previous posts here:

 - Exercise during pregnancy

 - Postpartum Care – Sugar cravings while breastfeeding.

 One of my biggest fears about being pregnant was how my body would change.
 This fear actually kept me from being ready to have a baby for quite a while.
 I had a lot of fear around how my body would change and feel out of control of my body.

 Once I got pregnant, my thoughts totally changed.
 I was excited.
 I loved feeding my pregnant body and nourishing the little one inside.
 I lost pretty much all of my fear around how my body would change and started to look at it like a crazy interesting experiment.

-It was the first time in my life I have been excited and intrigued by seeing the scale go up!
+It was the first time in my life I have

 Things Changed Once I Actually Gave Birth